ivanseibel/markdown-chat/back/markdownchat/README.md

     <span align="center">Source: <a href="https://blog.heroku.com/in_deep_with_django_channels_the_future_of_real_time_apps_in_django" target="_blank" rel="noopener">Heroku Blog Post</a></span>
 </p>

+You can learn more about Channels at [channels.readthedocs.io](https://channels.readthedocs.io/en/stable/index.html).
 ### 2.3.
 Database (SQLite)

 There are some reasons to use a database in this project.

 The first is that you need to maintain an up-to-date list of logged-in users and the best way to do this consistently is to persist in a database.
 SQLite is very easy to use, offers all the necessary features and requires no installation as it is file system based.

+One of the improvements I can see for this project is the introduction of the native authentication system provided by Django, in which case the database will be an important part of making this mechanism work.

+You can learn more about SQLite at [sqlite.org](https://sqlite.org/index.html).